 Let the missteps of your life be the stepping stones for your future success.
+(Check out this list of our favorite songs about success.)
 As long as you’re willing to see the lessons from every setback, the way forward is clear and an adventure awaits you.

 Embrace the opportunity to change.

 “Closing time, every new beginning comes from some other beginning's end.”

 Sometimes endings can be opportunities for new growth.